marcklefter/aws-nexer-starter/EXERCISES.md

         docker rm <CONTAINER_ID>
         docker rmi tms-api:v1

+### Deployment
-Create and deploy a Copilot application named `tms` and add a Load Balanced Web Service (as a first service in the application) by running:
+Create a Copilot application named `tms` by running:

-    copilot init
+    copilot app init

 in the **project root folder** and following the instructions.

-> Note 1: The name of the _application_ should be `tms`.
+> Note: The name of the _application_ should be `tms`.

-> Note 2: The name of the _service_ should be `api`.

-> Deployment will take a while!
+Next, create and deploy a **test** environment for our application:

+    copilot env init --name test --profile default

+    copilot env deploy --name test

+> If using another AWS profile than _default_ when initializing the environment, change accordingly.

+Next, create the _TMS API_ service:

+    copilot svc init --name api --svc-type "Load Balanced Web Service" --dockerfile modules/api/Dockerfile

+Finally, run:

+    copilot svc deploy --name api

-Once deployment has finished, test the API running on AWS by invoking the Load Balancer URL.
+Test the API running on AWS by invoking the Load Balanced Web Service URL (see the aforementioned API endpoints).

 ## Exercise 2: Service-to-Service Communication
 In this exercise, an AWS Copilot [Backend Service](https://aws.github.io/copilot-cli/docs/concepts/services/#backend-service) for the _TMS Validator_ service is created and deployed.